-And where are those photos now?
-Maybe you have printed copies of some and hopefully, have a few framed ones in your home, but are the majority still in your digital camera or on your computer?
-If so, here’s the best thing you can do with them: Create a photo book!
+Just where are all of those photos of your dog?
+Maybe you have printed copies of some and hopefully, have a few framed ones in your home, but if nearly all in your phone, camera or on your computer, here’s the best thing you can do with them: Create a photo book!

 Whether it’s a book you create for yourself so it’s easy to show off your dog’s good looks, a book to honor a beloved dog that has passed, or one you design for a dog lover in your life, it’s something lasting that you or your recipient will treasure.